-24.1 Basic Medical Insurance
+23.1 Basic Medical Insurance

 All regular employees, whether full-time or part-time, shall be covered by the Medical Plan, for which the British Columbia Medical Plan is the licensed carrier.
 Benefits and premium rates shall be in accordance with the existing policy of the plan.
-The Employer will pay one hundred percent (100%) of the regular premium.
+The Employer shall pay one hundred percent (100%) of the regular premium.

-24.2 Extended Health Care Plan
+23.2 Extended Health Care Plan

-(a) The Employer shall pay the monthly premium for regular employees entitled to coverage under a mutually acceptable Extended Health Care Plan.

-(b) The plan is to make provision for transportation for an employee or an eligible dependent to medical services not available in the employee's home community.

-(c) Where upon the written advice of a medical practitioner a person eligible under Clause 24.2(b) requires a travelling companion, transportation costs for the companion will also be paid.

-(d) The plan will also provide for expenses of up to fifty dollars (\$50) per day up to a maximum of seven (7) days per referral in cases where transportation has been provided under Clauses 24.2(b) and (c) above.
-There will be no doubling up of the daily maximum for the patient and the travelling companion.
+- (a) The Employer shall pay the monthly premium for regular employees entitled to coverage under a mutually acceptable Extended Health Care Plan. - (b) The plan is to make provision for transportation for an employee or an eligible dependant to medical services not available in the employee's home community. - (c) Where upon the written advice of a medical practitioner a person eligible under Clause 24.2(b) requires a travelling companion, transportation costs for the companion shall also be paid. - (d) The plan shall also provide for expenses of up to fifty dollars (\$50) per day up to a maximum of seven (7) days per referral in cases where transportation has been provided under Clauses 24.2(b) and (c) above.
+There shall be no doubling up of the daily maximum for the patient and the travelling companion.

-24.3 Dental Plan
+23.3 Dental Plan

-(a) All eligible employees will commence dental plan benefits coverage after a waiting period of no longer than three (3) months.

-(b) The Employer shall pay the monthly premium for employees entitled to coverage under a mutually acceptable plan which provides:

-- (1) Part A one hundred percent (100%) coverage;

-- (2) Part B sixty percent (60%) coverage;

-- (3) Part C fifty percent (50%) coverage.

-(c) An employee is eligible for orthodontic services under Part C after twelve (12) months' participation in the Plan.
-Orthodontic services are subject to a lifetime maximum payment of \$2,100 and dependents to age 21.
+- (a) All eligible employees will receive dental plan benefits coverage the first day of the month following the employees' date of hire. - (b) The Employer shall pay the monthly premium for employees entitled to coverage under a mutually acceptable plan which provides: - (1) Part A one hundred percent (100%) coverage; - (2) Part B sixty percent (60%) coverage; - (3) Part C fifty percent (50%) coverage. - (c) An employee and dependents to age 21 are eligible for orthodontic services under Part C after twelve (12) months' participation in the Plan.
+Orthodontic services are subject to a lifetime maximum payment of \$2,300.

-24.4 Group Life And Accidental Death And Dismemberment
+23.4 Group Life and Accidental Death and Dismemberment

-(a) The Employer shall provide a mutually acceptable group life plan with benefits equivalent to triple an employee's annual salary.
-The Employer will pay the entire premium for group life insurance for BCGEU Faculty.

-(b) Employees shall, as a condition of employment, enrol in the Group Life Plan.

-(c) The Group Life Plan shall include the following provisions for accidental dismemberment:

-- (1) loss of both hands or feet ..... the principal sum; - (2) loss of sight of both eyes..... the principal sum; - (3) loss of one hand and one foot ..... the principal sum; - (4) loss of one hand or one foot and sight of one eye..... the principal sum; - (5) loss of one hand or one foot......one-half the principal sum; - (6) loss of sight of one eye ..... one-half the principal sum.

-(d) Spousal and optional life insurance, at the total expense of the employee, shall be offered.
-Coverage to be within the limits of the employee's insurance coverage as set out in Clause 24.4(a) above or up to a maximum of triple (3) Step 1 annual salary, subject to carrier approval.
+- (a) The Employer shall provide a mutually acceptable group life plan with benefits equivalent to triple an employee's annual salary.
+The Employer shall pay the entire premium for group life insurance for BCGEU Faculty. - (b) Employees shall, as a condition of employment, enrol in the Group Life Plan. - (c) The Group Life Plan shall include the following provisions for accidental dismemberment: - (1) loss of both hands or feet the principal sum; - (2) loss of sight of both eyesthe principal sum; - (3) loss of one hand and one foot the principal sum; - (4) loss of one hand or one foot and sight of one eye the principal sum; - (5) loss of one hand or one foot.......one-half the principal sum; - (6) loss of sight of one eyeone-half the principal sum. - (d) At the total expense of the employee spousal and optional life insurance shall be offered.
+Coverage to be within the limits of the employee's insurance coverage as set out in Clause 23.4(a) above or up to a maximum of triple (3) Step 1 annual salary, subject to carrier approval.

-24.5 Air Travel Insurance
+23.5 Air Travel Insurance